mosn/layotto/README.md

+# Layotto (L8):To be the next layer of OSI layer 7
 [查看中文版本](README-ZH.md)

 Layotto is an application runtime developed using Golang, which provides various distributed capabilities for applications, such as state management, configuration management, and event-driven capabilities to simplify application development.